 - Existing structures like buildings or walls that could reflect or block sound

-What happens if an impact is identified?
+What happens if a noise impact is identified?

 If noise levels meet federal impact thresholds (66 dB or a 10 dB increase), then mitigation will be considered.